 The 2,200 sq.km Polarcus Triple Source 3D was designed to cover the entire width and breadth of the Emirate’s waters.
 The survey was acquired using an efficient XArrayTM configuration: 6 x 112.5m x 6,000m, resulting in an 18.75m cross-line sample interval to image the 30 degree dips found in the foreland fold and thrust belt.
 Source array shot interval was set to 12.5m to maintain high inline fold while allowing 5.4 seconds of clean data below the water bottom so that AVO sensitive targets at 1.0 to 4.0 seconds two-way time are outside of the blended zone.

-An advanced time processing sequence will be utilized on the data, which will include merging-in the vintage 3D over the obstructed areas, including deblending, deghosting and Kirchhoff pre-stack time migration.
-Final PSTM deliverables will be available by the end of July 2018.
+An advanced time processing sequence was utilized on the data, which included merging-in the vintage 3D over the obstructed areas, including deblending, deghosting and Kirchhoff pre-stack time migration.
+Final PSTM deliverables are available now.

 More information about the RAK 2018 License Round:

 RAK-2018 License Round [RAK Gas]